EnderRookwood/enderrookwood.github.io/_posts/2022-11-09-Hack-The-Box.md

 Dont worry you wont be going in alone HTB offers training and much more to learn how to pen test and other things like that.

 Ill be posting my write-ups here under the tag
+>HACKING

 - [X] Set-Up
 - [X] Sign-Up